Peharge/p-terminal/README.md

 ### 3. **Ollama**

-Ollama is a necessary tool for the PP Terminal.
+Ollama is a necessary tool for the PP-Terminal.
 [Download Ollama](https://ollama.com/download)

 ### 4. **FFmpeg**

-FFmpeg is another important dependency for the PP Terminal.
+FFmpeg is another important dependency for the PP-Terminal.
 [Visit the official FFmpeg website](https://ffmpeg.org/)

 ### 5. **Rustup**